gangdong/gangdong.github.io/_posts/2015-02-25-Android-getevent.markdown

 EV_ABS       ABS_MT_WIDTH_MAJOR   0000000f
 EV_ABS       ABS_MT_PRESSURE      0000000f
 ```
-Compare with the default output, the '-l' output use the plain text replace the raw code of EVENT_TYPE/EVENT_CODE/EVENT_VALUE which is more intuitive.
+Compare with the default output, the `-l` output use the plain text replace the raw code of `EVENT_TYPE/EVENT_CODE/EVENT_VALUE` which is more intuitive.
 + -c: print given number of events then exit
 ```
 C:\WINDOWS\System32>adb shell getevent -c 10  /dev/input/event2